facundobatista/flagsy/README.md

 If wrong, the card is discarded, the partipant gets another one from the deck.

+Variations can be made as the cards have other country info (e.g., to get rid of the card the participant must guess the country name and its capital).

 ## What this project is about